EnhancedJax/IdleWebview/README.md

 > Alternatively you can download it from the [website](https://jax-core.github.io/)

-After you've proceeded through the welcome screen, select `IdleStyle` (might have to scroll down) and click `Install`.
+After you've proceeded through the welcome screen, select `IdleWebview` (might have to scroll down) and click `Install`.
 It will appear in the library page after that.
 <br />
 <br />
 <!-- END GetStarted.mustache -->
 <!-- START Setup.mustache -->

 ### Configuration
-Use the JaxCore menu to configure IdleStyle.
+Use the JaxCore menu to configure IdleWebview.
 For more information, visit [JaxCore's documentation](https://jaxcore.gitbook.io/core/)
 <br>
 <br><!-- END Setup.mustache -->